LLNL/scr/doc/rst/users/overview.rst

   and a full copy of each file is written to storage accessible to a partner process from another failure group
 * :code:`XOR` - each checkpoint file is written to storage accessible to the local process, XOR parity data are computed from checkpoints of a set of processes from different failure groups, and the parity data are stored among the set.
+* :code:`RS` - each checkpoint file is written to storage accessible to the local process, and Reed-Solomon encoding data are computed from checkpoints of a set of processes from different failure groups, and the parity data are stored among the set.

 With :code:`Single`, SCR writes each checkpoint file in storage accessible to the local process.